isomerpages/govtech-gobusiness/_FAQ/1d-essentialworkers.md

 As more workers go back to work, we need to ensure that businesses resume operations in a safe way.
 Hence, businesses that are allowed to resume operations from  2 June 2020 are required to declare their manpower details.

 #### **9. How do I declare my manpower details and what information do I need to provide?**
 For applicants with a CorpPass account, please login <a href="https://go.gov.sg/essentialworkers" target="_blank">here</a>.
-Thereafter, please click on the button “submit manpower, which will be made available only for permitted business resumptions.
+Thereafter, please click on the button “submit manpower", which will be made available only for permitted business resumptions.

 You will be required to submit (i) the total number of employees/workers working on-site and (ii) the proportion of these employees/workers who are working part-time and shifts).